What kind of therapist or counselor do you want to be?

 As different states have different licensing requirements, we work with you from the very beginning of your degree to help you qualify for the license that works for you in the state where you want to practice.

-The MA/MFT-PCC degree provides a low-residency, blended and mixed model of distance learning, where you join a cohort of fellow students studying together on-line and meeting together with Faculty at the beginning of each semester for residential conferences.
+The MA in Counseling degree provides a low-residency, blended and mixed model of distance learning, where you join a cohort of fellow students studying together on-line and meeting together with Faculty at the beginning of each semester for residential conferences.
 You can complete your degree without relocating and without leaving your current career.

 Mental Health Services Act (MHSA 2005) provides stipend application for the initial graduate internship year for those graduates in California who work in community agencies with traditionally under-served populations.